15 Feb Percy F.S. Creaghe

 Our family owes a debt of gratitude to Percy Creaghe in that he collected, collated, and commented on family papers and letters he compiled in the 1930’s.
 Michael Barnett obtained copies of the papers during a visit with Lady Pamela Blunden and her daughter Fiona at Castle Blunden in 1997.
 Thanks to Michael’s efforts, the collection is available on the CFHS Website under Family History – The Creaghe Family in Ireland.
 Percy’s efforts provide our best knowledge of the family from the tenth century to the first part of the twentieth century.
 He also compiled a scrapbook which would be a treasure if it could be found (see ancestors – Gerald F. Creaghe, CFHS website).

-At some point, Percy moved to England, perhaps to Ottery St Mary in Devon, Southwestern England.
-Percy and Evelyn Hope Negus were married there on August 8, 1912.
+Presumably, Percy stayed in England, moving eventually to Ottery St Mary in Devon, in southwester England.
+At some point he met Percy met Evelyn Hope Negus, and they were married there on August 8, 1912.
 Evelyn’s father was Thomas Addison Negus of Shenstone Lodge, Lichfield, Staffordshire in the middle of England.
 Their two daughters, Helen and Jean, were born in 1913 and 1915 respectively.

 The next piece of hard data shows that Percy took the position of Estate / Land Agent at Home Farm on Luscombe Estate, Dawlish, Devon – not far from Ottery St Mary – in 1918.
 The family moved into “a fine house built for an Estate Agent in 1866-1870.”
 (Dawlish Local History Group Newsletter, September 2000).
 He held this position until sometime in the 1930s.